nwg/racket-wiki/Continuous-Integration.md

 TODO
 TODO Where does QNX and FreeBSD fit in?

+- @jackfirth For reference, Go just flat out [doesn't](https://github.com/golang/go/issues/23633) [support](https://github.com/golang/go/issues/12045) QNX at all.
+We should see how other languages handle this.

 ### Racket (CS)

 |      | `linux` | `darwin` | `windows` |